DanX069/SMARTEX-CAEES/README.md

 The front-end part is in the folder named User Interface whereas the back-end is in the folder Back-End

 The necessary documentation of the software system like Software Requirement Document, Design and Implementation documents as well as tesing doc and user manual are also present.

+You can clone this repo into your local device and fire up the system by using live server on index.html